illinois-data-curation/is477-fa24-TEAM_REN/README.md

    - Machine learning techniques such as regression analysis or classification models could help identify high-risk groups or regions needing intervention.
    - For instance, predict which states or demographics are most at risk for low graduation rates given current poverty and income statistics.

-#### 4. Analyzing Broader Educational Metrics
-   - Expand beyond graduation rates to include standardized test scores, college enrollment rates, and long-term outcomes like employment or earnings.
-   - Investigate how socioeconomic factors influence these broader metrics to provide a more holistic understanding of educational disparities.

-#### 5. Regional and Policy Comparisons
-   - Compare how different regions (e.g., Northeast vs. South) allocate resources and how that affects outcomes.
-   - Conduct case studies on states that excel despite high poverty rates to identify effective policies or programs.

-#### 6. Qualitative Research Integration
-   - Complement quantitative data with qualitative insights by surveying or interviewing students, educators, and policymakers.
-   - This would provide a more nuanced understanding of barriers to education and potential solutions.

-### Potential Impact of Future Research
-By pursuing these directions, future work could:
-- Provide policymakers with actionable recommendations to reduce educational inequities.
-- Identify strategies for optimizing resource allocation in high-poverty regions.
-- Offer a roadmap for improving educational outcomes across diverse socioeconomic and geographic contexts.

-This project has laid the groundwork for understanding the interplay between socioeconomic factors and education, but further exploration is necessary to fully address these complex issues.

 ## Reproducing the Results

 To reproduce the results of this project, follow the steps below: